AndPuk/Data-Analyst-Portfolio/1-Payment-Monetization-Analyst-Project-Olist-Freight-Values/3-Solution.md

 6. Insights

-Product weight has the highest impact on freight value;
+a) Product weight has the highest impact on freight value;

-After freight value reaches 25% of the overall product price it starts to negatively affect sales;
+b) After freight value reaches 25% of the overall product price it starts to negatively affect sales;

 Freight values positively correlate with prices;